 Spending two weeks on an expedition ship was more than just looking at nature.
 Onboard, the staff had daily programming that covered the various species we’d see (hopefully), photography tips, and the history of the first explorers of Antarctica.
 Their knowledge, friendliness, and experience helped to round out the trip to make it the best trip of my life.

 I’ve visited seven continents and over 35 countries, and none of them have impacted me like Antarctica.

 Reaching the highest peak in Africa had been on my Life List for a while & turning 50 was my motivation for tackling it sooner rather than later.
 The morning after celebrating my birthday, I set off on my big adventure.

 Mount Kilimanjaro will test you both mentally & physically, but you will come out with a new understanding of what you are capable of.
-I can honestly say that it was one of the most rewarding things I have ever done.
-Surely that’s everything you want from a travel experience & worthy of any Bucket List?
+I can honestly say that it is one of my best travel experiences to date.

 There’s so much power to doing something unique, completely solo and in a foreign place.
 The day started off rather early, the tour pick-up was at 4:30 am (yikes) and the ascent into the morning sky was right at 6:00 am.
 I joined a group of strangers below the balloon and watched it light up.
 As the warm air filled it, we started boarding.

 What a feeling it was to float in the air, overlooking a historical region, and be surrounded by hundreds of colorful balloons – 3000 feet above the ground.
 The view took the breath right out of me!
 So, yes, it’s cliché, yes it’s been overdone, but listen up, nothing has compared to soaring in the sky and feeling invincible for a straight hour!